konaraddi/osv-fire/README.md

 * Code for OSV move from any to any point
     * It moves toward the point but it doesn't stop at the point
 * We know how to use the ultrasonic range sensor
+* OSV can detect fires and extinguish fires
+    * needs to be implemented into main code

 #### What's happening now
 * Debug/fix code for OSV moving from a given point X to a given point Y